Skip to main content

 5.0 Deploying Naverisk Agents in a Disk Image

 Image deployment is an efficient and convenient way to set up new PCs, complete with operating system and applications.
 While the Naverisk agent can be included in the image, special attention must be paid to ensure that each deployed instance contains a uniquely identified agent.
-This is similar to using Syspep, for example, to ensure each PC has a unique network name.
+This is similar to using Sysprep, for example, to ensure each PC has a unique network name.

 To prepare the initial installation for imaging, follow these steps: